Understanding MLP-Mixer as a Wide and Sparse MLP: Preliminaries

 \subsection{Related Work}

 {\bf MLP-based architectures.} The salient property of an MLP-Mixer is that it is composed entirely of FC layers.
-This property is unique to the MLP-Mixer (and its concurrent work ResMLP \cite{touvron2022resmlp}) and different from attention-based architectures \cite{Dosovitskiy21vit}.
-While some previous work focused on providing a relative evaluation of performance compared with the attention module \cite{yu2022metaformer,sahiner2022unraveling}, our purpose is to understand the essential function of the MLP-Mixer and to provide a novel characterization as a wide and sparse MLP. \citet{golubeva2021} investigated that the generalization performance can be improved by increasing the width in FC layers.
+This property is unique to the MLP-Mixer (and its concurrent work ResMLP \citep{touvron2022resmlp}) and different from attention-based architectures \citep{Dosovitskiy21vit}.
+While some previous work focused on providing a relative evaluation of performance compared with the attention module \citep{yu2022metaformer,sahiner2022unraveling}, our purpose is to elucidate the hidden bias of MLP-Mixers as a wide and sparse MLP. \citet{golubeva2021} investigated that the generalization performance can be improved by increasing the width in FC layers.
 Because they fixed the number of weights, an increase in the width caused a higher sparsity.
 They revealed that even for fixed sparse connectivity throughout training, a large width can improve the performance better than the dense layer.
-As the MLP-Mixer is expressed by an extremely wide MLP with certain sparse weights, we can apply their argument to the mixing layers and determine the appropriate layer size.